is-void/is-void/README.md

 Summer Game Project
-A beach volleyball themed game I made as part of a game jam in summer of 2024
+-A beach volleyball themed game I made as part of a game jam in summer of 2024

-Note: Requires two players
+-Note: Requires two players

 [Play it here!](https://is-void.itch.io/summer-game-project)

 ## 💻 Other Projects
 Story Engine
-An ongoing project to create an all-inclusive story creation enviroment [See the code!](https://github.com/is-void/StoryEngine)
+-An ongoing project to create an all-inclusive story creation enviroment

+[See the code!](https://github.com/is-void/StoryEngine)

 Kanji Helper
+A lightweight tool to help Japanese learners deciper the meaning of a Kanji

 [See the code!](https://github.com/is-void/KanjiHelper)

 ## 📚 Writing
-Recipient of Middlebury's 2024 Ward Prize for "Banning Tiktok Misses the Point" [Read it here!](https://pressbooks.middcreate.net/wardprizewriting2023to2024/chapter/chapter-1/)
+Recipient of Middlebury's 2024 Ward Prize for "Banning Tiktok Misses the Point"

+[Read it here!](https://pressbooks.middcreate.net/wardprizewriting2023to2024/chapter/chapter-1/)

-Personal paper about English linguistics
+A shorter personal paper about my relationship with English linguistically

 [Read it here!](https://jmp.sh/bWQhHEdY)